kevinwang930/kevinwang930.github.io/content/post/data/search/lucene.md

 Apache Lucene is a java full-text search engine.
 Lucene provide its core library and API that can easily be used to add search capabilities to applications.

+# Concept
+* `Document`  a sequence of fields
+* `Field` a named sequence of terms
+* `Term` a string
+* `Inverted Index` The index stores statistics about terms in order to make term-based search more efficient.
+The index can list, for a term the documents contain it which is the inverse of the natural relationship, in which documents list terms.

 # API
 Lucene is divided into several packages: